jjaakko/DevOpsWithDocker-exercises/part_3/exercise_3.7/Kubernetes.md

     * A host machine.
 Can be physical or virtual.
     * Master node communicates with worker nodes.
 * Pod
-    * A set of one or more containers
+    * A set of one or more containers.
+Smallest entity that can be deployed.
 * Kubelet
     * Handles the communication between master node and the worker node.
 Also executes pod containers.